eda-ricercatore/admin-notes/skill-set/lower-level-roles/ece-roles-lower-level/embedded-sys-roles.md

 	- Excellent communication skills, team-work, self-motivation, self-organization and independent working.
 	- Fluent written and spoken English.
 	- Ability/interest for international travel.
 + skill set:
+	- Porting libc and libc++
+	- Porting an open-source BIOS
+	- Writing a micro-kernel similar to L4
+	- Modifying and/or writing logic generators in C++ for hardware functional units
+	- Writing compiler toolchain code, including working on our own code generator back end and modifying LLVM to support some unusual capabilities of the Mill such as quad precision, overflow detection and decimal floating point
+	- Writing test sequence generators in C++ for individual operations
++ skill sets:
+	- Conception and development of product prototypes and commercial products according to customer-specific requirements (real-time system development, μC)
+	- Connection of sensors, definition of interfaces, integration of BUS systems etc.
+	- Point of contact for technical questions about your project (internal and external)
+	- Research on relevant hardware topics, e.g. new μC, hardware components etc.
+	- Bachelor‘s or Master‘s degree in electrical engineering, information technology, computer science or similar
+	- Knowledge in C, C++
+	- Experience in the programming of embedded systems (µC)
+	- Practical experience in building and testing prototypes, e.g. through private projects
+	- Communication skills, ability to work independently and in a team
+	- German and english language skills
++ skill set:
 	- BLAH.
 + skill set: